metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 any power state changes (including reboot via rebootAnnotation) are also handled after the host reaches this state ( refer [`manageHostPower` function](https://github.com/metal3-io/baremetal-operator/blob/1bb45eef449c942711b1c0937ecff2b10a326eb3/controllers/metal3.io/baremetalhost_controller.go#L222) )

-We need to cache the attached image along with the attachment status in `Status` of the BareMetalHost to know if the image has been attached successfully.
+We need to cache the attached image along with the attachment status in the `Status` of the `DataImage` to know if the image has been attached successfully.
 This will also help us determine if a different image was attached previously which needs to be detached first before attaching the new dataImage.
 Or, if the user deletes the dataImage CR and the `Status` contains a cached entry, which will